Opel team principal Jörg Schrott in an exclusive interview: "We know where we want to go"

 Put simply, we are working our way from the big building blocks further and further into the details.
 At the beginning, the focus is on reliability and full-performance tests under specific conditions.
 After that, it increasingly becomes about bringing the whole package together better and better.
 That also applies to race strategy.
 A huge amount of work is being done in the simulator here.

-There is still work ahead of us.
+There is a lot of work ahead of us.
 But we have a clear plan, and that plan is being worked through.
-At the moment, we are on schedule with our milestones.
 Of course, something can always come up during testing that does not work as expected.
 But as things stand today, we are on schedule.

 Are you also planning to simulate a full race weekend so that the team can get used to the procedures?